xangelix/binance-valuations/README.md

 Please use the [issues tracker on this github repository](https://github.com/Matrix-Guy/binance-valuations/issues)!

+## Current Features
+WIP

 ## Upcoming Features
 * Only request values above 0
 * Dropdown for links to different resources when hovering over value
+* Removal of nasty global variables
+* Migration to ES6+ features
+* More customization options of formatting and features in the GUI

 ## Prerequisites